 In this post, I discuss and give an example of how Squid, a leading open-source proxy, can restrict both HTTP and HTTPS outbound traffic to a given set of Internet domains, while being fully transparent for instances in the private subnet.
 First, I explain briefly how to create the infrastructure resources required for this approach.
 Then, I provide step-by-step instructions to install, configure, and test Squid as a transparent proxy.

 January 25, AWS KMS How-To: How to Help Protect Sensitive Data with AWS KMS

 One question AWS KMS customers frequently ask is about how how to encrypt Primary Account Number (PAN) data within AWS because PCI DSS sections 3.5 and 3.6 require the encryption of credit card data at rest and has stringent requirements around the management of encryption keys.
 One KMS encryption option is to encrypt your PAN data using customer data keys (CDKs) that are exportable out of KMS.
-Alternatively, you also can use KMS to directly encrypt PAN data by using a customer master key (CMK).
-In this blog post, I will show you how to help protect sensitive PAN data by using KMS CMKs.
+Alternatively, you also can use KMS to directly encrypt PAN data by using an AWS KMS key (KMS key).
+In this blog post, I will show you how to help protect sensitive PAN data by using KMS keys.